ADecode-win/Covid_code/README.md

 ## Purpose
 The application aims to provide comprehensive insights into the COVID-19 pandemic's impact across Europe for the year 2020, aiding in the understanding and analysis of the virus's spread.
 It serves as an invaluable resource for data-driven decision-making.

+## Objectives
+- To visualize COVID-19 case data for European countries throughout 2020.
+- To provide an interactive and user-friendly platform for data analysis.
+- To support health professionals, researchers, educators, policymakers, and the general public in understanding pandemic trends.

 ## How to use the application
 1. Create a codespace
 2. Clone the Git repository by running the following command–